Aliases for PDCD1 Gene

 GeneCards Summary for PDCD1 Gene

 PDCD1 (Programmed Cell Death 1) is a Protein Coding gene.
 Diseases associated with PDCD1 include Systemic Lupus Erythematosus 2 and Multiple Sclerosis.
-Among its related pathways are T cell receptor signaling pathway and Innate Immune System.
+Among its related pathways are Innate Immune System and Cell adhesion molecules.
 Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity.

 UniProtKB/Swiss-Prot Summary for PDCD1 Gene